Azure-Samples/Spring-Boot-REST-API-Accelerator/README.md

 # Spring-Boot-REST-API-Accelerator

 An simple application accelerator for Azure Spring Apps Enterprise tier service.
-This is is designed to teach you the concepts of what an accelerator and highlight how accelerator simplifies the life developers.
+This is designed to teach you the concepts of an application accelerator and highlight how accelerators simplifies the life developers.

 ## Features